 You’ll also find countless pieces of street art along Brick Lane and its surrounding streets, including from famous artists such as Banksy and D*Face.

 Camden High Street

-Out of all the famous London road, Camden High Street is the most eclectic.
-Camden High Street is famous in London for its music venues, alternative shops, and it’s market.
+Out of all the famous roads in London, Camden High Street is the most eclectic.
+Camden High Street is famous in London for its music venues, alternative shops, and its market.
 Lining Camden High Street you’ll find many shops selling gothic clothing, as well as tattoo and piercing parlours, often blaring out loud music.